 Germany's Merkel urges China to open up markets

-German Chancellor Angela Merkel on Friday prodded China to ease access to its markets as the leaders of the world's top two exporting nations held talks in Beijing focused on trade.
+German Chancellor Angela Merkel on Friday prodded China to ease access to its markets, as the world's top two exporting nations signed a series of deals reportedly worth several billion dollars.

-After meeting Premier Wen Jiabao, Merkel told reporters that she had emphasised German wishes for greater openness in the world's third-largest economy.
+After meeting Premier Wen Jiabao and overseeing the signing of the agreements covering trade, energy and culture, Merkel said she had emphasised German wishes for greater openness in the world's third-largest economy.

 "Chinese companies, like those of many other countries, enjoy very good access to the German market.
-We hope that German enterprises can enjoy the same access to the Chinese market," she said.
+We hope that German enterprises can enjoy the same access to the Chinese market," she told reporters.

-Trade between the two countries has grown rapidly to 91 billion dollars last year, up from 41 billion dollars in 2001, according to Chinese data.
+Trade between the export powerhouses has grown rapidly -- to 91 billion dollars last year, up from 41 billion dollars in 2001, according to Chinese data.

 However, in the past few years, the trade balance has tipped decisively in China's favour, with Chinese exports to Germany totalling 55 billion dollars last year, while trade in the other direction amounted to 36 billion dollars.

 "Neither Germany nor China pursues a trade imbalance," Wen said during a joint press conference after their talks.